-Payment decisions are based upon eligibility criteria, medical necessity, and availability of the service within the VA Health Care system.
+Payment decisions are based upon eligibility criteria, medical necessity, and availability of the service within the VA HealthCare system.
 A veteran may always submit a claim for payment consideration.
 The following guidelines will assist you:

-If the care is: And the service is: Submit claim: Preauthorized Facility Charges; Physician Charges As soon as possible after the care is & Other Professional Services, completed Including Ambulance Not Preauthorized Emergency Medical Care Facility As soon as possible, but no later than (Service Connected Condition) Charges; Physician Charges & Other 2 years from date of service Professional Services, Including Ambulance Not Preauthorized - Millennium Bill Emergency Medical Care Facility Within 90 days after the most recent (Non-Service Connected Condition Charges; Physician Charges & Other of the following: Professional Services, Including Date of discharge Ambulance Date of Veteran's death Date all third party liability is exhausted without success
+If the care is: And the service is: Submit claim:

+Preauthorized Facility Charges; Physician Charges As soon as possible after the care is

+& Other Professional Services, completed

+Including Ambulance

+Not Preauthorized Emergency Medical Care Facility As soon as possible, but no later than

+(Service-Connected Condition) Charges; Physician Charges & Other 2 years from date of service

+Professional Services, Including

+Ambulance

+Not Preauthorized - Millennium Bill Emergency Medical Care Facility Within 90 days after the most recent

+(Non-Service Connected Condition Charges of the following:

+(Inpatient or Outpatient) Date of discharge

+Date of Veteran's death

+Date all third party liability is

+exhausted without success